openebs-archive/openebs-docs/docs/ugcstor.md

   The number of selected blockDevice CRs across nodes need not be same.
 The claimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.

-  Note: Some of the pool expansion features of the cStorpools are under development.
-See [pool day2 operations](#day-2-operations-on-cstorpools)

 - `type`

   This value can be either `sparse` or `blockdevice`.
 If you are creating a sparse pool using the sparse disk based blockDevice which are created as part of applying openebs operator YAML, then choose type as `sparse`.
 For other blockDevices, choose type as `blockdevice`.